 Yes.
 If your spouse has an HSA-qualified health plan and meets other eligibility requirements, they can continue to contribute to an HSA even if you are covered by Medicare.
 Additionally, if you enroll in Medicare Part A, continue to work, and continue to cover yourself and your spouse with your employer’s HSA-qualified plan, your spouse can open their own HSA and either of you can make contributions to your spouse’s HSA.

-What happens if I contribute to my HSA after enrolling in Medicare?
+What are the rules for contributing to my HSA after enrolling in Medicare?

 Contributions made to your HSA after Medicare enrollment must be withdrawn from your HSA and are subject to IRS penalties including payment of income tax on the amount of the contribution, excise taxes (typically 6%), and taxes on any interest or investment gains made on the excess contributions.